o3de/sig-simulation/testing-guidance/workflow-tests/ai/ai-lkg-workflows.md

 ### Area: Stress Test Workflow using Automated Testing sample

 **Project Requirements**
-* You've read through the Recast Navigation docs
+* You've read through the Recast Navigation docs.
-* AutomatedTesting is set as your default project and has been built for editor and game launcher
+* AutomatedTesting is set as your default project and has been built for editor and game launcher.
 * Ability to deploy sample to Mobile device for mobile sample